 This is what we choose to call the process of musically and artisanally rebuilding or remanufacturing a good, hand-built grand piano, usually a Steinway or Mason & Hamlin, with other makers’ brands (Chickering, Bechstein, or Bosendorfer, for example) done on occasion.
-Here are examples of recent custom restorations we’ve completed; you can see that we are transparent about what we do to the piano and what we reveal to the client.
 We will hand you an exhaustive list, with pictures, of everything that was done to your piano before or as you purchase it, or receive it back from our shops—the Golden Rule at work.

 We use whatever methods or protocols, materials and parts we think will produce the finest piano tone and touch possible.
 Our search for excellence is not money- or cost-driven; we feel that the serious piano owner, artist, venue, or search committee will prefer our instruments overwhelmingly, and will pay the extra it takes to procure the best result.